-In the coming months, businesses will need to better accommodate workloads and understand when staffing levels may need to be adjusted, as well as identify any roles that need to be repositioned or restructured.
-They also have an excellent opportunity to determine when and where contingent staff are required.
+In the coming months, businesses will need to better accommodate workloads and understand when staffing levels may need to be adjusted.
+They also need to identify any roles that need to be repositioned or restructured.
+This is an excellent opportunity to determine when and where contingent staff might be beneficial.

 After a crisis or recession, businesses are typically hesitant to hire permanent staff.
 Hiring temporary or temp-to-hire workers can be a suitable alternative when they’re unsure about their immediate future and wish to minimize risk.

-Retailers have been developing new ways to meet changing consumer demand and calls for safer shopping alternatives, using delivery or pickup options and virtual appointments to ensure safety while still offering convenient access to their products and services.
+Retailers have been developing new ways to meet changing consumer demand and calls for safer shopping alternatives.
+Examples include delivery or pickup options and virtual appointments to ensure safety while still offering conveniefnt access to products and services.
 Consumers have turned to e-commerce to fulfill some of their needs throughout this time, allowing retailers to make sales even while brick-and-mortar stores were closed.

 As online sales continue to grow with no signs of stopping, bringing on contingent or temp-to-hire workers who can work on a short-term basis is key to delivering these items on time.
-With this additional support, businesses in manufacturing and logistics can scale much more efficiently and be prepared for future growth in e-commerce.
+With this additional support, businesses in manufacturing and logistics can scale much more efficiently.
+They are also better prepared for future growth in e-commerce.

-As warehouses and distribution centers face an influx of demand, people are experiencing significant obstacles in finding or maintaining a job, including reduced access to transportation, lack of affordable childcare, and various other reasons that may require them to work on a part-time or temporary basis.
-With the new realities of schooling and working from home, flexible schedules will be a beneficial alternative for much of your workforce.
+As warehouses and distribution centers face an influx of demand, people are experiencing significant obstacles in finding or maintaining a job.
+These include reduced access to transportation, lack of affordable childcare, and various other reasons that may require them to work on a part-time or temporary basis.
+With the new realities of schooling and working from home, flexible schedules are a beneficial alternative for today’s workforce.

-Businesses will balance these changes with their own constraints, whether it’s how many employees they can bring back while still observing social distancing rules, or how many employees they can afford after a lengthy shutdown, with the availability of potential staff.
-Having contingent or temp-to-hire staff is a great benefit whenever they need additional support due to scheduling changes and other disruptions.
+Businesses will balance these changes with their own constraints.
+For example, how many employees they can bring back while still observing social distancing rules.
+Or how many employees they can afford after a lengthy shutdown.
+Having contingent or temp-to-hire staff is a great benefit whenever they need additional support.
+That’s especially true during scheduling changes and other disruptions.

 Partner with PeopleReady

 If you’re starting a new project with a strict deadline and a tight budget, getting easy access to workers who are ready to step in and who may have performed similar work in the past is an invaluable asset.
-Many businesses may not be in a position right now to hire long-term employees, and temporary staffing can provide flexibility while keeping operations running smoothly.
+Many businesses may not be in a position right now to hire long-term employees.
+As a solution, temporary staffing can provide flexibility while keeping operations running smoothly.